pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 963 Be Better Person

+This day I feel productive, I read three chapters of my android book, practice android code making and app, and finish my tasks in the work, will a weekend easy.

 ##### Day 962 200 Days Practicing English

 I learn a little of English every day, all days I read in English, write in English, and play